Fiserv-Developer/payments-api/docs/3. Payment APIs/3.1. Taking Payments/iv. Tokens/Using-Payment-Tokens.md

 Tokens are useful when storing the details of a customer’s payment instruments to secure and speed up checkout later.
 When you collect a customer's payment methods, you can request a token, which you can then use in place of a customer’s card details to execute future payments.
 You will need to store the token on your platform, mapped to the customer’s account details.

-To create a token for a customer’s payment instrument, see the Tokens section [here](url).

 Tokens are useful as they reduce the risk of attacks on your and our payments systems being successful.
 Tokenisation also reduces the PCI Requirement for you, as it means you don't need to store card details within your systems, which should reduce your costs associated with PCI Compliance.

 To generate a Token for future use at the same time as submitting a payment, use the createToken object to set a Token up for multiple use (set reusable to True).
 In addition, you can create your own token for the merchant, send it to us within the object, and set rules as to whether you want to decline payments with duplicate payment details.